matercomus/AI_Project_2020/README.md

 ## Changes from last year's challenge

 The codebase has been rewritten entirely, so bots from last year won't work.
-To reduce overhead, Java is no longer supported, only python.
+This year the game of Schnapsen is being introduced to take the place of Planet Wars.